ayushm75/Locale-Lite/README.md

 # Locale Lite
-A project created by Team AMcuBe during Avishkar 2k19.
+A project created by Team AMcu3e during Avishkar 2k19.
 An app that helps anyone to find facility providers like doctors , electrician etc in their neighbourhood.
 App uses firebase database and firebase storage to store user and provider info .
 App also provides features like making payment to provider , navigation to provider and chatting with the provider .
 It uses MapBox api for navigation.

 # Team Members
 1. Akshay Mall